fkasler/cuddlephish/README.md

 sudo bash install_deps.sh
 ```

 You can then use Docker to build Caddy with a wildcard cert plugin for your registrar.
 The example is for Gandi.
-Check the docs [here](https://hub.docker.com/_/caddy/).
+Check the docs [here](https://hub.docker.com/_/caddy/) and the list of dns provider modules [here](https://caddyserver.com/docs/modules/).
 You can mod the Dockerfile for your registrar before building:

 ```
 sudo docker build -t caddy .